 German prison in Scheveningen (The Hague) during WWII

-Since the war, the complex was still used as a prison.
-Therefore it never was accessible for the public.
+Since the war, the complex is still used as a prison.
+Therefore it has never been open to the public.
 Until now.
-September 2019 we will open the National Monument Oranjehotel.
-In the Remembrence center we tell the stories about the people who were imprisoned here, the prison life and prison system.
-But also about the occupation, the choice, the resistance, the disruption within families and the post-war relationship with the past.
-In the heart of the Remembrence Center is the authentic Death Cell 601.
-This cell was kept as a silent witness immediately after the war.
+In September 2019 we will open the National Monument Oranjehotel.
+In the Remembrance centre we will tell the stories about the people who were imprisoned here, the prison life and prison system.
+But also about the occupation, the choices, the resistance, the disruption within families and the post-war relationship with the past.
+In the heart of the Remembrance Centre is the authentic Death Cell 601.
+Immediately after the war this cell was kept intact as a silent witness.